 In order to make the project ICMI AMOR better known and more used, the ICMI AMOR Advisory Board has decided to launch a series of webinars.

-This first webinar is designed both for those who are not yet familiar with the project and wish to gain an overview of its content and potential uses, and for current users who would like to share their experiences with a broader audience.
+The first webinar took place on Tuesday, February 24, 2026, at two times to accommodate participants across time zones.
+It was designed both for those who are not yet familiar with the project and wish to gain an overview of its content and potential uses, and for current users who would like to share their experiences with a broader audience.

-The program will include an introduction by Jean Luc Dorier, followed by short presentations by Michèle Artigue and Anna Sfard on their respective contribution to the ICMI AMOR project, as well as a presentation by Marianna Bosch on the unit she developed on Yves Chevallard’s work.
-Examples of the AMOR resources’ applications in various teaching contexts will be presented by Nadav Ehrenfeld and Sébastien Jolivet and Xingfeng Huang.
+The program includes an introduction by Jean Luc Dorier, followed by short presentations by Michèle Artigue and Anna Sfard on their respective contribution to the ICMI AMOR project, as well as a presentation by Marianna Bosch on the unit she developed on Yves Chevallard’s work.
+Examples of the AMOR resources’ applications in various teaching contexts will be presented by Nadav Ehrenfeld and Sébastien Jolivet and Xingfeng Huang which were followed by open discussions.

 This project aims at building online resources reflecting highly significant and influential research in mathematics education at an international level, that could serve as a reference not only for researchers in the field, but also for educators, teachers, curriculum developers and policy makers and other agents in the field.
 In particular, the project could serve as a basis for a PhD training program and induction into mathematics education research.